Topics Map > Software Guides > Zoom

 The term “Zoombombing” refers to the act of unwanted guests joining a Zoom meeting.
 These guests are uninvited and typically disrupt the meeting with graphic or threatening imagery, messages, or actions.
 Unfortunately, as distance learning becomes more common, more virtual class sessions through Zoom are being interrupted.
 Luckily, there are steps that hosts and instructors can take to prevent and stop Zoombombing in their meetings.

-Before the Meeting, hosts should consider the following:
+When scheduling the meeting, hosts should consider the following:

 - File transfer